-- Exempt assets: There are some forms of assets that are automatically protected by law from creditors.
-For example, a retirement plan that falls under the purview of ERISA cannot be taken by creditors.
-In a few states, the primary residence is exempt from creditors no matter the value.
-In other states, a certain dollar amount of equity in the residence is protected (as of 2021, California protects between $300,000 to $600,000 of equity, depending on the county and average home value.
+Some assets are automatically protected by the law from creditors.
+For instance, a retirement plan that falls under the purview of ERISA cannot be seized by creditors.
+In some states, the primary residence is exempt from creditors regardless of the value.
+In others, a specific dollar amount of equity in the residence is protected.
+Critically, as of 2021, California protects between $300,000 to $600,000 of home equity, depending on the county and the average home value.